 It's very popular across Southeast Asia, where it has been used for centuries as a staple source of protein.

 The main difference between tempeh and tofu is that tempeh is made with whole soybeans that are fermented.

 This results in higher protein content, more dietary fiber, more vitamins.
 Tempeh is basically a vegan superfood in my opinion.

 It also reminds me of aged cheese a lot.
 It has a firm texture and an intense flavor that gets stronger and more pungent as it ages.

 And that is the main problem with tempeh, at least for western palates.
 Its flavor is quite strong, especially if you are not used to it.

 I personally never really enjoyed tempeh, at least until I learned how to cook it to please my Italian taste buds.

-So, if like me you are not a big fan of tempeh, or if you've never tried it before, give this recipe a chance.
-It's really the best vegan bolognese sauce I have ever had!
+So, if like me you are not a big fan of tempeh, give this recipe a chance.
+It's really a worthy vegan bolognese sauce and a great recipe for vegan beginners too!

 And I promise: you won't taste the tempeh much!
 It's just gonna be a rich, meaty, healthy, delicious sauce.

 Tempeh bolognese is a tomato-based ragu that is perfect to replace the original meat-based bolognese sauce.